 ROI Calculator

-Return on investment %, payback period, and net gain.
+Calculate return on investment, payback period, and net gain

 How This Calculator Works